Evelyn Nesbit: Later years

-On New Year’s Eve 1925, Nesbit concluded a six-week engagement at Chicago’s Moulin Rouge and was scheduled to begin a booking in Miami, Florida, on January 2, 1926.
-Instead of heading to Florida, she went on a bender and attempted suicide by swallowing disinfectant.
-For days, headlines across the country once again turned Nesbit’s tragic life into front-page news.
+Following her years in vaudeville, Nesbit transitioned to playing clubs and cabarets around the country.
+She briefly lent her name to several, including the Evelyn Nesbit Club (Atlantic City) and Chez Evelyn (Manhattan).
+Fond of Chicago audiences, she frequently played Club Alabam.
+Through this time, she struggled with chronic financial problems, alcoholism, and morphine addiction.
+On New Year's Eve 1925, after concluding a six-week engagement at Chicago's Moulin Rouge and before a scheduled appearance in Miami, Nesbit went on a bender and attempted suicide by swallowing disinfectant.
+For days, headlines across the country once again turned Nesbit's tragic life into front-page news.
 Later, doctors stated that Nesbit might have died if her stomach had not been full of gin.

-Nesbit and Harry K. Thaw continued to fascinate the public and the press speculated about the status of their relationship.
+Nesbit and Thaw continued to fascinate the public, and the press speculated about the status of their relationship.
 Following her suicide attempt, one newspaper headline on January 8, 1926, said: "Thaw to Visit Chicago: Reconciliation Rumor".
-In an interview, Thaw said that he had been paying Nesbit $10 a day through an attorney, as a "token of pleasant memories of the past when we were happy".
+In an interview, Thaw said that he had been paying Nesbit ten dollars a day through an attorney, as a "token of pleasant memories of the past when we were happy".
 In June 1926, they were photographed together.
-On good terms, in 1927, Thaw attended the opening of Nesbit’s Manhattan café, Chez Evelyn and, in 1929, rumors flew that the couple intended to remarry and that Thaw had purchased an Atlantic City bungalow for Nesbit.
+The pair were on good terms by 1927, when Thaw attended the opening of Nesbit's Manhattan café, Chez Evelyn.
+In 1929, rumors flew that the couple intended to remarry and that Thaw had purchased an Atlantic City bungalow for Nesbit.
 When Thaw died in 1947, he bequeathed $10,000 to Nesbit from an estate valued at over $1 million.